UT-RAM/viki/docs/_build/html/_sources/sshdoc.txt

 Testing
 *******
+When these steps are defined, the computers should be able to find each other.
 You can test if you found the right IP adress and if communication is possible by running

 .. code-block:: bash